forgojs/forgo-state/README.md

 Sometimes, you're interested in rerendering only when a specific property of the state changes.
 There's another api for this, bindToStateProps().

-Usage is similar, but instead of an array of states you're interested in, you'll have to pass an array of [state, propertiesGetter] tuples.
+Usage is similar.
+But instead of an array of states you're interested in, you'll have to pass an array of [state, propertiesGetter] tuples.

 Here's an example: